-- (i) Loans to other parties: Please refer to schedule A. - (ii) Guarantees and endorsements for other parties: Please refer to schedule B. - (iii) Securities held as of December 31, 2021 (excluding investment in subsidiaries, associates and joint ventures): Please refer to schedule C. - (iv) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20% of the capital stock: Please refer to schedule D. - (v) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: Please refer to schedule E. - (vi) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None.
+- (i) Loans to other parties: Please refer to schedule A. - (ii) Guarantees and endorsements for other parties: Please refer to schedule B. - (iii) Securities held as of December 31, 2022 (excluding investment in subsidiaries, associates and joint ventures): Please refer to schedule C. - (iv) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20% of the capital stock: Please refer to schedule D.

-- (vii) Related-party transactions for purchases and sales with amounts exceeding the lower of NT\$100 million or 20% of the capital stock: None. - (viii) Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20% of the capital stock: Please refer to schedule F. - (ix) Trading in derivative instruments: Please refer to Note 6(b). - (b) Information on investments (excluding information on investees in mainland China): Please refer to schedule G. - (c) Information on investment in mainland China: Please refer to schedule H. - (d) Major shareholders: No shareholders holding more than 5% of the shares.
+- (v) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: Please refer to schedule E. - (vi) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - (vii) Related-party transactions for purchases and sales with amounts exceeding the lower of NT\$100 million or 20% of the capital stock: Please refer to schedule F. - (viii) Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20% of the capital stock: Please refer to schedule G. - (ix) Trading in derivative instruments: Please refer to Note 6(b). - (b) Information on investments (excluding information on investees in mainland China): Please refer to schedule H. - (c) Information on investment in mainland China: Please refer to schedule I. - (d) Major shareholders: Please refer to schedule J.